ledermann/docker-jekyll-base/README.md

 When using the official Ruby image, building a Docker image for a typical Jekyll site requires lots of time for installing dependencies - mainly Ruby gems.
 This is required every time the site needs to be deployed to production.

-I was looking for a way to reduce this time, so I created a base image that contain most of the dependencies used in my sites.
+I was looking for a way to reduce this time, so I created a base image that contains most of the dependencies used in my sites.

 ### Staying up-to-date